developerdialogs/developerdialogs.github.io/_posts/2020-04-04-why-is-software-consistency-important.md

     *Resolution*: Think of code as a complex living organism.
 It has evolved over the years while continuing to grow.
 How would you diagnose and treat such an organism ?

     First and foremost, identify if there is even a disorder ?
 Things that seem inconsistent to you, are they actual disorders or just features.
-After all different length fingers in a human body is part of evolution.
+After all, different length fingers in a human body is part of the evolution!

     After diagnosis, one possible answer would be to measure, test and repair one disorder at a time.
-This would translate to 1. document the inconsistencies 2. write tests to make sure your changes work as expected and 3. fix the inconsistencies.
+This would translate to:

+    1. document the inconsistencies
+    1. write tests to make sure your changes work as expected and
+    1. fix the inconsistencies.

-    Another possible answer depending on how bad the inconsistency or disorder is to replace the defected piece.
-Be careful though, this should probably be your last resort.
+    Another possible answer, depending on how bad the inconsistency or disorder is, to replace the defected piece.
+Be careful though, this should probably be your last resort!
 And make sure you do not fall into [this trap.](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/){:target="_blank"}

 1. **3rd party dependencies** - This might not seem obvious at first, but let me try explaining it.
 Imagine yourself using a 3rd party library that in the world of Promises & Futures, still uses callbacks.
 Now this library is essential and because you do not have time to waste, you end up sacrificing consistency in lieu of using the library.
-Now your code has a mix of promises and callbacks and you have to add weird promise constructors every time you use this library.
+This however will result it your code having a mix of promises and callbacks and now, you will have to add weird promise constructors every time you use this library.

     *Resolution*: An easy fix for this problem is following good coding principles.
-Did you consider using adapter pattern for the library to match your coding practices.
+Did you consider using adapter pattern for the library to match your coding practices?
 If not, see if you can identify the reason why this was the case.

 Software Consistency is a wide topic and conscious steps are necessary in order to maintain it in the long run.
 And don't forget, this is just one of the several items required in order to build a sustainable product, but it sure is an important one!